mikemiles-dev/netflow_parser/README.md

 ## Included Examples

-Some examples has been included mainly for those who want to use this parser to read from a Socket and parse netflow.
+Examples have been included mainly for those who want to use this parser to read from a Socket and parse netflow.
 In those cases with V9/IPFix it is best to create a new parser for each router.
 There are both single threaded and multi-threaded examples in the examples directory.

 To run: